Are you looking for the best things to do in Bogota?

 What I like most about these types of markets is that you can haggle the price.
 The Usaquen Market is a colorful and exciting place to find unique souvenirs that you may not find elsewhere.

-The Plaza Bolivar or Plaza de Bolívar in Spanish is a very important square in Bogota – just by walking there, you feel the importance of its location.
+Plaza de Bolívar (Plaza Bolivar) is a very important square in Bogota – just walking there, you feel the importance of its location.